migace/dzik-app/README.md

 The project was created for the purpose of participating in [HackYeah](https://hackyeah.pl/).
 The task was to create an application for the Ministry of Agriculture and Rural Development in Poland.

+The purpose of the application was to create a system for reporting wild boar outbreaks in order to stop the spread of the disease - [African swine fever, ASF](https://en.wikipedia.org/wiki/African_swine_fever_virus)

 ## Available Scripts

 In the project directory, you can run: